Estuary

 DynamoDB to ElasticSearch - materialization details

-• Finally, click on NEXT > SAVE AND PUBLISH to materialize data from your Flow collections to ElasticSearch.
+• Finally, click on NEXT > SAVE AND PUBLISH to materialize data from your Flow collections to Elasticsearch.

-Benefits of Using Estuary Flow
+Benefits of Using Estuary

-• No-code Configuration: Powerful no-code tools like Estuary Flow are designed to be user-friendly and do not require extensive technical expertise to configure the source and destination.
+• No-code Configuration: Powerful no-code tools like Estuary are designed to be user-friendly and do not require extensive technical expertise to configure the source and destination.
 This is due to over 200 connectors that help simplify the process in just a few clicks.

-• Real-time Data Processing With CDC: Estuary flow leverages Change Data Capture (CDC) for real-time data processing.
+• Real-time Data Processing With CDC: Estuary leverages Change Data Capture (CDC) for real-time data processing.
 This helps maintain data integrity and reduces latency.

 • Efficient Data Transformations: Estuary supports TypeScript and SQL transformations.
 By leveraging Typescript, Estuary can prevent common pipeline failures and enable fully type-checked data pipelines, which is crucial for ensuring data integrity during migration.
 In addition, the platform’s native SQL transformations provide an easy-to-use alternative for reshaping, filtering, and rejoining data in real time, which is essential for maintaining data consistency and accuracy.

-Method 2: Using AWS Lambda for DynamoDB Stream to ElasticSearch
+Method 2: Using AWS Lambda for DynamoDB Stream to Elasticsearch

-Streaming data from DynamoDB to ElasticSearch can significantly enhance your application’s search capabilities.
+Streaming data from DynamoDB to Elasticsearch can significantly enhance your application’s search capabilities.
 Here are the detailed steps involved in this method that uses AWS Lambda for the integration.

 Step 1: Create Your DynamoDB Table With Streams Enabled